Common Causes of Industrial Accidents

 Industrial accidents have the potential to be deadly and to cause severe, permanent injuries.
-Many industrial job sites are inherently unsafe, and when employers fail to use necessary precautions to protect their employees, industrial accidents can occur.
+Many industrial job sites are inherently unsafe, and industrial accidents can occur when employers fail to use necessary precautions to protect their employees.
 Typically, industrial accidents refer to any workplace accident on a job site that results in an injury.

 Industrial accident injuries can be caused by various workplace accidents, such as gas explosions, fires, falls, electrical accidents, and injuries caused by heavy machinery.
-There are three main categories of industrial accidents that result in injuries.
+Three main categories of industrial accidents result in injuries.

 Environmental Causes of Industrial Accidents

 The working environment can cause an industrial accident.
-Natural dangers, such as working from great heights, can cause industrial accidents.
+Natural dangers like working from great heights can cause industrial accidents.
 Additionally, human-made hazards such as sinkholes can become deadly.
 Low lighting is a common environmental cause of industrial accidents.
 When employees do not have access to high-quality lighting, they are more likely to fall, slip, or trip on objects left on the job site.
 Additionally, when employees work from great heights, they need enough lighting to avoid a deadly fall.
 Ultimately, it is the employer’s responsibility to ensure that their job sites are well-lit enough to prevent industrial accidents.

 Air and sound pollution can also contribute to Industrial injuries.
 For example, when employees are exposed to air pollution or poor ventilation, their employers should provide them with the necessary safety equipment.
 For example, suppose a painter is in a high-rise apartment spray painting the interior.
 In that case, the employee should have a high-grade ventilation mask to prevent injury to his or her lungs.
 Likewise, when workers are exposed to sound pollution, such as the noise caused by jackhammers, they should be provided ear safety to avoid damaging their hearing.